Lumi-supercomputer/LUMI-training-materials/docs/LUMI-G-20230111/hedgedoc_notes.md

 ## Q&A of the sessions

+### Questions regarding organisation or LUMI in general

+1. I was on the waiting list for the training, and didn't seen to recieve the invitation link to the project.
+Any way to get the slides?
+(I have access to LUMI)

+    **Answer**

+    - This training was heavily overbooked, so it wasn't possible for everyone to get access.
+    - We will share the AMD slides on https://lumi-supercomputer.github.io/LUMI-training-materials/
+    - We are still debating on how to share the HPE slides with all LUMI users (everyone who joined the training project can access the slides on LUMI at `/project/project_465000320/slides`.
+    - I tried to see the slides at /project/project_465000320/slides, but permission denied.
+    - I managed to `cp` the presentation slides to my ~/user/slides and then `scp` to my base PC with no problem.
+    - Still can not access: cp: cannot stat '/project/project_465000320/slides': Permission denied
+        - same for me "permission denied"

+2. Will the recorded training available after?
+I did not get the link and could join after 20 minutes.

+    **Answer**

+    - We are still debating on how to best share but we will definitely upload them to LUMI at `/project/project_465000320/recordings`.
+        - it will be unavailable for people with "permission denied"

 ### Introduction to the Cray EX Hardware and Programming Environment on LUMI-G

 Presenter: Harvey Richardson (HPE)